sang-ute/INSE-Lab/Lab#2/22110067_NguyenQuangSang.md

 As for my researching, it means that the OpenSSL has completely verify the signature for it to decrypt sucessfully:
 ![image](https://github.com/user-attachments/assets/c280739c-44c6-4fd1-88f8-272c921df395)

+I have sucessfully verify the signature, yeah!

+# Task 2: Encrypting large message
+Create a text file at least 56 bytes.
+**Question 1**:
+Encrypt the file with aes-256 cipher in CFB and OFB modes.
+How do you evaluate both cipher as far as error propagation and adjacent plaintext blocks are concerned.
+**Answer 1**:

+**Question 2**:
+Modify the 8th byte of encrypted file in both modes (this emulates corrupted ciphertext).
+Decrypt corrupted file, watch the result and give your comment on Chaining dependencies and Error propagation criteria.

+**Answer 2**: